Understanding Flybarless RC Helicopters:

 An example would be Aileron-out on the RX to Aileron-in on the FBL unit and so on for elevator, rudder, collective, gain, and perhaps throttle.

-The main advantage with the standard FBL connectivity method is most if not all FBL units support it as do normal RC receivers so there is rarely any compatibility issues between any brand of RX or FBL system.
+The advantage with the standard FBL connectivity method is most FBL units support PWM connectivity it as do normal RC receivers so there is rarely any compatibility issues between any brand of RX or FBL system.

 The main drawback is it's bulky requiring a full function larger RX along with a mass of wiring.
 Not the best option for smaller helicopters (450's and smaller), and impossible on micro sizes like the T-Rex 150X or OMPHobby M2.